rapidsai/gha-tools/README.md

 This project contains some scripts for managing CI artifacts.

 * `rapids-download-{conda,wheels}-from-github`: download conda packages and wheels from the GitHub Actions artifact store
+* `rapids-get-pr-artifact`: downloads conda packages or wheels produced by pull rquest CI in another repo
 * `rapids-upload-to-anaconda-github`: downloads conda packages from GitHub Actions artifact store and uploads conda channels on anaconda.org
 * `rapids-wheels-anaconda-github`: downloads wheels from GitHub Actions artifact store and uploads them to the RAPIDS nightly index at https://pypi.anaconda.org/rapidsai-wheels-nightly/simple/
 * `rapids-package-name`: takes a package type and generate the artifact name (e.g. `conda_cpp` -> `rmm_conda_cpp_x86_64.tar.gz`)